 These are called standing waves and they should be spread as evenly as possible in each octave all the way up to 200-300Hz.
 It can, therefore, be sensible to employ certain non-divisible ratios for LxWxH or to look at rooms with non-parallel walls and ceilings.

 If you go with the rectangular room there’s a number of suggested ratios you can try, and plenty of free online calculators that give you feedback on different dimensions.
-This can be useful as you will be able to know your problems, prior to building your space, and can plan to mitigate against any serious frequency build-ups before investing in a room meant for music.
+This can be useful as you will be able to know your problems, prior to building your space.
+And can plan to mitigate against any serious frequency build-ups before investing in a room meant for music.

-Soundproofing is often the most expensive part of any music studio development, and practical considerations must be had in order to decide how much is needed.
+Soundproofing is often the most expensive part of any music studio development.
+And practical considerations must be had in order to decide how much is needed.
 You can look at the location in relation to soundproofing requirements.
 A farmhouse conversion, for example, might do fine with less treatment, where neighbours aren’t an issue.
 However, in built-up areas, things become much more difficult.

 Take into consideration the type of clientele you have.
 You should have an idea of the decibel levels you are likely to get in relation to the type of music or artists you work with.
 Think about your local area and how much of that sound energy you can let escape into neighbouring spaces.

-If you work with acoustic artists, jazz ensembles, or work solely in , you might find a larger concern is sound entering the recording space from outside, particularly with lower frequencies like passing buses and trains, that will get on to the microphone.
+If you work with acoustic artists, jazz ensembles, or work solely in, you might find a larger concern is sound entering the recording space from outside.
+Particularly with lower frequencies like passing buses and trains, that will get on to the microphone.
 Therefore your soundproofing needs to achieve ratings above the dB level of the ambient external environment.

 If you’re recording rock or metal bands, dealing with lots of amplified music and hard-hitting drummers, you need to consider the bleed from your live room and provide treatment that will start to deal with the 115dB+ that they might create.
 A note to keep your expectations grounded is that, if you are building a room from scratch, you will need a budget of many tens, if not hundreds of thousands of pounds, to near silence the bleed of a full band.
-There are no magic products out there that can short cut the physics of acoustics and sound transmission.
+There are no magic products out there that can short cut the physics of acoustic panels and sound transmission.